psathyrella/partis/docs/plotting.md

 The middle two plots in the top row show the mean number of SHMs vs size for all the families in both linear and log scales.
 At top right is the distribution of cluster sizes.

+###### MDS plots
-Below this, if you have R and bios2mds installed as described [here](install.md#mds-plotting), there is a "multi-dimensional scaling" (MDS, a form of dimensionality reduction) plot for each clonal family, where each sequence in each family is a point on that family's plot.
+If you have R and bios2mds installed as described [here](install.md#mds-plotting), you can also make "multi-dimensional scaling" (MDS, a form of dimensionality reduction) plots for each clonal family, where each sequence in each family is a point on that family's plot.
+Turn these on by adding "mds" to `--partition-plot-cfg`.
 MDS takes each family (as a cluster in 400-odd dimensional sequence/hamming distance space) and squishes it out into two dimensions, choosing axes such as to maximize how squished out the family gets, while as nearly as possible preserving each inter-sequence distance from the real, 400-odd dimensional space.
 Note that we use the [bios2mds R package](https://cran.r-project.org/web/packages/bios2mds/bios2mds.pdf), and ambiguous bases are *not* treated correctly, i.e. Ns show up as mutations (at least we can't figure out how to change this).
 While there is no easy biological interpretation for the various directions on these plots, they do a good job of giving, at a glance, an overview of the basic structure of each family.